opendocsg/slw-judgments-backfill/2017_SGHC_41/report.md

 61     In any case, the defendant’s reliance on an estoppel to found a counterclaim for payment from the plaintiff amounts in substance to using estoppel as a cause of action, _ie_ , a sword instead of a shield.
 That is because this is a re-measurement contract.
 The defendant is therefore not merely using the estoppel argument to resist repaying to the plaintiff what the plaintiff characterises as an overpayment.
 The defendant is using the argument to justify its entitlement to receive the payments in the first place.

-62     Singapore law has not yet accepted the view that an estoppel can be used as a cause of action ( _Rudhra Minerals Pte Ltd v MRI Trading Pte Ltd (formerly known as CWT Integrated Services Pte Ltd)_ [2013] 4 SLR 1023 at [50]).
-The Court of Appeal in _Sea-Land Service Inc v Cheong Fook Chee Vincent_ [1994] 3 SLR(R) 250 stated at [23] that “[i]t is trite law that promissory estoppel can only be used as a shield and not as a sword to enforce any rights”.
+62     Singapore law has not yet accepted the view that an estoppel can be used as a cause of action ( _Rudhra Minerals Pte Ltd v MRI Trading Pte Ltd (formerly known as CWT Integrated Services Pte Ltd)_ <span class="citation">[2013] 4 SLR 1023</span> at [50]).
+The Court of Appeal in _Sea-Land Service Inc v Cheong Fook Chee Vincent_ <span class="citation">[1994] 3 SLR(R) 250</span> stated at [23] that “[i]t is trite law that promissory estoppel can only be used as a shield and not as a sword to enforce any rights”.
 What is true of promissory estoppel is equally true of estoppel by convention.
 The position taken by the defendant would allow assumptions to be enforced as promises, and even then without consideration.
 That would subvert the entire law of contract.

 63     Insofar as the defendant is relying on estoppel to justify work done based on measurements that include the dimensions of the openings against the backdrop of a re-measurement contract, it is using the doctrine of estoppel as a sword.
 This is something the defendant cannot do.